Intelligent-Silicon/Solar-Panel-Invertors/repair.md

 Page 93 lists as the very first option the Varistors. ```MSWR-TV-7  Replacement Varistors Set of thermally monitored varistors (2pc)```.

-There will be two of these because these are cheaper equivalents of the IGBT ( Insulated-gate bipolar transistor ) which are the sacrificial lamb in PCB design, to protect the main board.
+There will be two of these because these are cheaper equivalents of the IGBT ( Insulated-gate bipolar transistor ) both are the sacrificial lamb in PCB design, to protect the main board.

 They cut out when they get too hot, and they get hot because too much electricity passes through them in one form (voltage) or another (amps).